Hold-Krykke-BA/MAT-AL/Assignment2/README.md

 ## Description of solution

-For all unions we implemented the `IUnionFind` interface.
+For all unions we implemented the [IUnionFind](https://github.com/Hold-Krykke-BA/MAT-AL/blob/main/Assignment2/src/solution/IUnionFind.java) interface.
+This was used in all implementations.

 #### [Quick Union](https://github.com/Hold-Krykke-BA/MAT-AL/blob/main/Assignment2/src/solution/QuickUnion.java)